oscarhenriquezg/oscarhenriquezg/README.md

 - 🌱 I’m currently learning to save the world.
 - 👯 I’m looking to collaborate on Open Source Projects.
 - 💬 Ask me about anything you want.
-- 📫 How to reach me: smoke signals 💨 and oscar.henriquez.g@usach.cl
+- 📫 How to reach me: smoke signals 💨 and oscar.henriquez.g {at} usach.cl
 - ⚡ Fun fact: I built a micro data center at home. 🤓